Dutch colonial revival, Dutch Colonial Revival, Classical Revival.

 Potentially eligible as a contributing resource

 This is a 3-story single-family residence in the Dutch Colonial Revival style with Classical Revival influences built in 1896.
+The building is rectangular in plan.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are modern asbestos.
 The building has a gambrel roof clad in replacement asphalt shingles and dentil moulding and Five gabled dormers.
 Five gabled dormers - three on south, two on north.
 There is one rear, straddle ridge, brick chimney.
 Windows are historic wood, 1-light casements.
 Casement and fixed windows with transom windows above.
 There is a single-story, single-bay open porch characterized by a flat roof with paired round wood posts.
 Entry door with flanking sidelights.

 Description generated by RuskinARC™.